Jbleezy/BO1-Reimagined/README.md

 * Upgraded assault rifles no longer deal extra damage to the Director
 * Max health is now 250,000 no matter how many players are in the match
 * Only slows down players close to him when shot at while calm
+* Fixed a bug that caused the Director to not be able to slow you down anymore if you knifed a zombie on an insta kill

 ### Monkeys (Shangri-La)
 * No longer count as kills